miangoaren/miangoaren.github.io/_ai/00004_mydalle.md

   <figcaption>s</figcaption>
 </figure>

-## Una pintura de Van Gogh de una comunidad de microbios.
+## A Van Gogh painting of a community of microbes.

 <figure>
   <a href="/images/ai/00004_7.jpg">